-"Spies."
+'Spies.'
 The next word is an action verb in the third-person singular.
-Having read "probe" as the subject now becomes plausible, because subjects generally are agents of action.
-The verb "to spy" exists both in transitive and intransitive form.
+In fact, reading 'spies' as a verb rather than as a plural noun allows us to learn something about how reading organizes itself taking it as a verb rather than as the second part of the compound noun 'probe spies.'
+But as the next word is another noun, or rather, a noun phrase 'moon's volcanic plume,' culturally competent reading takes 'spies' as a verb.
+Having read 'probe' as the subject now becomes plausible, because subjects generally are agents of action.
+The verb 'to spy' exists both in transitive and intransitive form.
 In the latter form, it is used in the sense of making (stealthy, covert) observations.
-A probe, as "a drone," acts in place of human beings, when it is impossible or too dangerous for human beings to go to the place of interest.
-(For example, the Washington Post featured a headline "U.S. Uses Drones to Probe Iran for Arms.")
-"Spies" not only is a verb but also the first part of what is known to grammarians as predicate, here "spies moon's volcanic plume."
-The word appears in the third-person singular form of the verb "to spy."
-It is generally used to denote watching and making observations in a stealthily manner, though, more uncommonly, it also denotes looking at, examining, observing closely, catching sight of, discovering, or noticing (OED, 2008).
-As a transitive verb, "spies" demands an object to be spied on or upon or the something that has been spied (seen, discovered).
-Here, such a reading is confirmed or enabled after the fact as soon as reading arrives at the second part of the predicate, "moon's volcanic plume."
+A probe, as 'a drone,' acts in place of human beings, when it is impossible or too dangerous for human beings to go to the place of interest.
+(For example, the Washington Post featured a headline 'U.S. Uses Drones to Probe Iran for Arms.')
+'Spies' not only is a verb but also the first part of what is known to grammarians as predicate, here 'spies moon's volcanic plume.'
+The word appears in the third-person singular form of the verb 'to spy.'
+It is generally used to denote watching and making observations in a stealthily manner, though, more uncommonly, it also denotes looking at, examining, observing closely, catching sight of, discovering, or noticing (OED 2009).
+As a transitive verb, 'spies' demands an object to be spied on or upon or the something that has been spied (seen, discovered).
+Here, such a reading is confirmed or enabled after the fact as soon as reading arrives at the second part of the predicate, 'moon's volcanic plume.'
 A moon, whether it is the one accompanying the planet Earth or the moon of any other planet, is not easily accessible.
 Few people have been to the one accompanying the Earth, and no human being has been there lately.
 It now becomes possible to understand why it is a probe that is doing the spying rather than a human being.
-It has also become possible for the spying to be read as observing, discovering; there is little that requires stealth when one or more moons are concerned.
+It has also become possible for the spying to be read as observing, discovering: there is little that requires stealth when one or more moons are concerned.

-"Moon's volcanic plume."
+'Moon's volcanic plume.'
 The second part of the predicate consists of a noun in its genitive form, an adjective, and a regular noun.
 Plume.
-The primary sense of "plume" is feather or feathers taken collectively (as in plumage).
+The primary sense of 'plume' is feather or feathers taken collectively (as in plumage).
 In metaphoric extension, it also has the sense of adornment, ostentatious display, or mark of honor.
-In extended usage, the term "plume" refers to anything resembling a feather or feathers; the extension carries both form and lightness of the primary phenomenon.
-Even prior to arriving at the word, reading has appropriated the adjective "volcanic," which organizes reading to find something pertaining to a volcano.
+In extended usage, the term 'plume' refers to anything resembling a feather or feathers; the extension carries both form and lightness of the primary phenomenon.
+Even prior to arriving at the word, this reading has appropriated the adjective 'volcanic,' which organizes reading to find something pertaining to a volcano.
 These do not generally have plumes in their primary sense, but the clouds of smoke and materials associated with eruptions.
-As such, plume takes one of its other senses, a trail of cloud, smoke, or vapor that emerges from some localized source and spreads out (OED, 2008).
-There therefore is not even an issue of interpretation, because while reading crosses the adjective "volcanic," it configures itself to discover and disclose phenomena related to volcanoes.
-The newsworthy item thereby becomes the discovery of volcanic plume that-because of the observation as a discovery-has not been observed before at all or not to the extent to be described.
+As such, plume takes one of its other senses, a trail of cloud, smoke, or vapor that emerges from some localized source and spreads out (OED 2009).
+There therefore is not even an issue of interpretation, because while reading crosses the adjective 'volcanic,' it configures itself to discover and disclose phenomena related to volcanoes.
+The newsworthy item thereby becomes the discovery of a volcanic plume that-because of the observation as a discovery-has not been observed before at all or not to the extent to be described.